dynatrace-oss/DynatraceDashboardPowerups/README.md

 ### Tooltips
 Nothing required, just enable the extension as per above and refresh your browser on a dashboard.

+**✔️ Deprecated** Tooltips are now available in-product with Explorer tiles.

 Example:
 ![Tooltips](Assets/tooltips.png)